xarmar/conference-track-management/ThoughtProcess.md

 The code I mention above is redundant so I will not go ahead with it.
 It will instead have a this.isLightning: Boolean in the Talk constructor.

 Later, in the front end I will build the logic to capture the input "lightning" as 5 minutes.
-Then once I am giving out the output I build the logic to
+Then, once I am giving out the output I build the logic to:

         // if (this.isLightning) {
             return "lightning"